blewis1014/Twitter-Disinformation/README.md

 **Q3.** *(x points)* For each of the final URIs from Q1, extract the domain from the URI.
 Create a list of unique domains and include the number of times that domain appeared in the dataset and the sum of tweets the domain appeared in.
 Compare the domains present in D2 (from your processed dataset in Q3) and in D1.
 Is there an overlap?
 Compare with the domains from D3.
 How much overlap is there between the three datasets?

 **Q4.** *(x points)* For each domain in D1 and D3, check its archival status using MemGator (see HW2).
 For each, record the total number of mementos and the number of mementos from each year from 2016-2020.

+Note that most of the domains in D3 should have at least 1 memento because the Internet Archive has created an Archive-It collection of these sites (see https://archive-it.org/collections/13559).

 *Need to talk about graphs to generate.
 Histogram of domains that have mementos in 2016-2020, URI vs. date of first memento*